Global Hiring Guide

 Before eBay became an established company, the online trading platform was a sole proprietorship started by Pierre Omidyar.
 It was initially named and operated as Auction Web.
 Before its name change, the company had already sold millions of items and hired several employees.

 So, even though you start as a sole proprietor, you can bring in more people as your business grows with time.
-However, it’s essential to follow standard employment practices, including setting expectations, negotiating compensation, and adhering to relevant labor laws.
+Understanding how to hire the right employees for your startup is essential, from setting expectations and negotiating compensation to adhering to relevant labor laws.

 In most cases, sole proprietors hire family members, especially spouses or children.
 However, different tax requirements come into play when employing a spouse or a child.